 The Angeles Crest Highway is one of the most scenic drives in the USA.
-The road is 66 miles (106 km) long, and is part of the California State Route 2.
+Part of the California State Route 2, the road is 66 miles (106 km) long.

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 The Angeles Crest Highway is normally closed in the wintertime from Islip Saddle to Vincent Gap due to rockfall and avalanche hazards.
 Be careful with the wild life especially chipmunks and gray squirrels crossing the road.
 Lots of twisting mountain roads, sweeping curves and switchbacks climbing up to approx 7000 ft.
 The road is in excellent condition and much of it is new.
 Its two lanes with occasional passing lanes and little traffic other than bikes on weekends.